Apprenticeships: delivering work-based training and qualifications to employees

 Your training contractor will ensure that your apprentice is registered for the appropriate qualifications and supported appropriately to complete the requirements of the framework in full.

-There are over 80 Level 2 ApprenticeshipsNI frameworks and over 90 Level 3 ApprenticeshipsNI frameworks currently available.
+There are around 70 Level 2 ApprenticeshipsNI frameworks and around 80 Level 3 ApprenticeshipsNI frameworks currently available.

 Higher Level Apprenticeships

-Higher Level Apprenticeships currently offer qualifications from Level 4 up to Level 6.
-The majority are at Level 5 (Foundation Degree) with some offering Level 6 (Honours Degree).
-Higher Level Apprenticeships may be available in the future at Level 7 and 8 (Post Graduate Awards).
+Higher Level Apprenticeships currently offer qualifications from Level 4 up to Level 7.
+The majority are at Level 5 (Foundation Degree) with some offering Level 6 (Honours Degree) and Level 7 (Masters Degree).
+Higher Level Apprenticeships may be available in the future at Level 8 (Post Graduate Awards).

 The qualifications required will depend on the level of apprenticeship being followed.
 Some apprenticeships require, for example, General Certificate of Secondary Education (GCSEs) in order to be eligible to undertake the apprenticeship.

-There are currently over 30 pilot Higher Level Apprenticeships to choose from, ranging from computer science, motor vehicle, mechanical engineering and retail.
+There are currently over 40 Higher Level Apprenticeships to choose from, ranging from computer science, motor vehicle, mechanical engineering, life sciences and accountancy.

 For some there are minimum entry requirements, for example, GCSEs.
-Your chosen training supplier can advise you and your apprentice on this.
+Your chosen training provider can advise you and your apprentice on this.

 How long does it take to complete an apprenticeship?